entando/entando-docs/vuepress/docs/v7.3/docs/releases/README.md

 ### Infrastructure
 - Upgraded Entando integration with support for Kubernetes 1.26 on Entando 6.5, 7.1, 7.2, and 7.3
-- Added support for MacBook with an M1 or M2 chip and is now compatible with the ARM64-based architecture
 - Upgraded OLM support for Tomcat web server
 - Integrated and auto-provisioned APISIX gateway to better manage microservices, security, and scalability
 - Added ARM support for GKE, AKS, EKS, OpenShift and K3s installations
 - Oracle DB can now be configured for Keycloak and auto-provisioned for all databases by the Entando Operator
 - Fixed an issue with the K8s service API that prevented the initial installation of a microservice because it searched for the configuration from the instance itself, which cannot exist yet, forcing the user to repeat the installation